How Long Do Labs Stay In Heat and How Can You Best Meet That Challenge?

-Exactly How Long Do Labs Stay In Heat?
+Exactly How Long are Labs in Heat?

 • Swelling and fluffiness of the vulva